The Phillips Hub - A Geographic Collaboration Created from the Technology Literacy Collaborative

 Meetings notes and materials

-- November 8, 2013 - We toured the Takoda Institute, discussed low cost computer and Internet resources, the 2013 Broadband Summit, and the 2014 Digital Inclusion Forum.
+- November 8, 2013 - We toured the Takoda Institute, discussed low cost computer and Internet resources, and participated in the 2014 Digital Inclusion Forum.

 - The group is exploring how we can leverage opportunities from Connect2Compete and how we can include all zip codes in the Phillips Community for eligibility for the Freedom Pop offerings.

 - One concern from the group is the limited time available and expertise needed to help residents with the technology questions that arise when we share information about the low cost options and tech resources.